na-na-hi/renget/archive/tavern4retards.md

 ***
 Updates:
+01/03/24: Quickly changed the main/dev mentions/link to use release/staging.
+Find and Replace.
+Hopefully nothing got fucked.
+16/12: No update, just restored a backup as "[Aicg4Retards](Rentry.org/aicg4retards)" have been deleted(?)
 06/24: Rewrote some 'incorrect' parts.
 Replaced AI with LLM, which is a more accurate term.
 05/10: Massive overhaul, Agnai Guide, Cunny Appreciation and Lots of Rewrites.
 05/02: Typos, rewrote some things, streaming + Proxy updates and rewrite and Contact information.